Technical accessibility statement

 Most of our videos don't have accurate edited captions.
 This doesn’t meet WCAG 2.1 success criterion 1.2.2 (captions pre-recorded).
 None of them have audio descriptions.
 This doesn’t meet WCAG 2.1 success criterion 1.2.5 (audio description pre-recorded).

 The regulations do not apply to pre-recorded videos published before 23 September 2020.
 However, while these videos are not subject to the legislation, we have carried out an audit of all our videos and have begun a process of updating captions on our recently published videos.

 Any new videos we publish will have edited captions, subtitles or be audibly described.

 How we tested this website

-We use Siteimprove, an automated testing system to help us monitor and fix usability and accessibility issues as they occur.
+We use Siteimprove and Silktide, automated testing tools to help us monitor and fix usability and accessibility issues as they occur.
 The web team also manually review and update the site to maintain any parts that automated testing cannot cover.

 The website was last audited by an external organisation on 8 January 2019.
 The audit was carried out by Shaw Trust Accessibility Services and included technical and manual testing.
 The sample of pages reviewed in the audit was selected using the following criteria:

 - pages common to many websites - for example, homepage and contact us